Cosmian/findex/README.md

 ### Findex upsert

-Indexing values is done through the method `upsert` implemented by th trait `FindexUpsert`.
-It allows indexing values (locations or keywords) by a set of keywords.
+Indexing values is done through the method `upsert` implemented by the trait `FindexUpsert`.
+It allows indexing and desindexing values for a set of keywords.
+When desindexing a value for a given keyword, a suppression of this value is added to the chain of this keyword.
+Any preceding addition of this value in the chain will be ignored by subsequent search queries.
+The value can later be reindexed for this keyword by upserting it again.

 Parameter documentation and method signature can be found in [`upsert.rs`](./src/core/upsert.rs#L35-50).